-The Budget process for the 2022-2023 budget year will be managed differently than in prior years due to the Fire/EMS Consolidation process.
-Though each will still be separate legal entities as of July 1, 2022, each will have to follow their own budget process until the merger is final.
-Until that time, budgets will “mirror” each other in efforts to keep the consolidation moving in the right direction.
-Listed below is high level assumptions that helped steer the direction of the budget and realize there is going to be a lot of unknowns.
+The Budget process for the 2022-2023 budget year will be managed differently than in prior years due to the operational consolidation of Jefferson County Fire and Jefferson County EMS agencies.
+The operational consolidation will occur on July 1, 2022.
+Each organization will still fiscally operate as separate legal entities.

+Listed below are our budget objectives for fiscal year 2022- 2023.

 Budget Objectives/ Information